 - Tempest: Special attacks with ranged weapons cost one Morale less.

 Example: Tom thinks about playing an Edge, but would rather serve as a lynchpin of his team - he likes the one-man-army feel of Bastions, so opts for that instead.

 Your Territory is a stable area of land in the Outworld, which is created as a reflection of your character’s nature.
 You will be able to build on your Territory, and siphon mana from it for use in the game.
 Give your territory a name, and write it a description, no longer than 100 words: this will appear on your Territory’s placard on the Geomancy tables.

 Example: Tom calls his Territory "The Cave Of Stars".
 He describes it as "A honeycomb labyrinth of tunnels.
 Pulsing roots frame every corridor and tubers shed a gentle light throughout the domain.
 The inner sanctum is a vaulted chamber, constellations of the World Before twinkling above.
 The floor is unnaturally smooth, and a littered with keepsakes of the Homeworld." .

 Qualities are features of the Outworld, and your Territory starts with one.
 This Quality is permanent – it cannot be removed – and will determine the type of bonus mana you receive at the beginning of each event.

-- Marvel: You start with 12 bonus green mana at the beginning of each event.
-Your Marvel will continue to produce green mana during the event.
+- Wonder: You start with 12 bonus green mana at the beginning of each event.
+Your Wonder will continue to produce green mana during the event.